Home » Add value » From ‘No-tivation’ to motivation

 How can you find the entrepreneurial motivation of your clients?
 You can find an answer to their motivation by asking the questions at the beginning of this blog.
 In the E-Platform there are a lot of examples on internal and external motivations of other business owners.

-Also, the E-Scan reveals their inner motivation for entrepreneurship.
-Whatever the answer, if it feels right for the entrepreneurs – something that really touches them – they have found their internal motivation.
+Also, the E-Scan reveals their intrinsic motivation for entrepreneurship.
+Whatever the answer, if it feels right for the entrepreneurs – something that really touches them – they have found their internal urge.

 If you want to see how E-Scan can help you, and your entrepreneurial coachees to pinpoint their motivation, ask for a free demo.